 GM to supply electric batteries, hydrogen fuel cell systems for Wabtec locomotive

-General Motors Co (GM.N) will supply electric batteries and hydrogen fuel cell systems for rail supplier Wabtec Corp's (WAB.N) locomotives, in a move extending the No. 1 U.S. automaker's reach outside the automotive sector.
+DETROIT (Reuters) - General Motors Co will supply electric batteries and hydrogen fuel cell systems for rail supplier Wabtec Corp’s locomotives, in a move extending the No. 1 U.S. automaker’s reach outside the automotive sector.

 Wabtec, based in Pittsburgh, is developing locomotives powered by electric batteries and hydrogen fuel cells in response to rail industry demand to eliminate carbon emissions.
 It has a test electric locomotive model and intends to build a second generation version, with deliveries starting in 2023.